Minhcardanian/DSA_C/HW/Chapter1/illustration.md

 # DSA in C - Solved Assignments

-This repository contains solutions for Data Structures and Algorithms (DSA) problems in C, complete with implementations and workflow diagrams.
+This repository contains solutions for Data Structures and Algorithms (DSA) problems in C, complete with implementations, workflow diagrams, and pseudocode.

 ---